As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 It is for single use in a fifteen-pound tumble or five uses in a three-pound tumble and contains a pound of 60-90 silicon carbide grit, a pound of 180-220 silicon carbide grit, and half a pound of 500 grit.

-The polish is aluminum oxide, and there are one and a half pounds of non-abrasive ceramic fillers in the kit.
-It is compatible with all tumbler brands.
+The polish is aluminum oxide, and the kit has one and a half pounds of non-abrasive ceramic fillers.
+It is compatible with all Tumbler brands.

 Dan & Darci Rock Tumbler Grit Refill Kit

-TIP: Loading your rock tumbler with rocks and grit can be a challenging task.
+TIP: Loading your rock tumbler with rocks and grit can be challenging.
 Check out the complete guide on rock tumbler loading in the article below:

 Rock Tumbler Loading: How Much Grit & Rocks Do You Put In?